noDiego/whatsapp-claude-gpt/README.md

 MAX_HOURS_LIMIT=24                    # The time frame in hours for the bot to consider recent messages NODE_CACHE_TIME=259200                # Cache time for stored data in seconds (3 days)

+PROMPT_INFO="You should use a casual tone with plenty of emojis."  # You can use this to customize the bot's personality and provide context about the group or individuals for tailored interactions.

 IMAGE_CREATION_ENABLED=false           # Enable image creation (OpenAI Only) VOICE_MESSAGES_ENABLED=false           # Enable voice responses (OpenAI Only)
 ```